kuzzleio/sdk-csharp/doc/1/controllers/collection/create/index.md

 # CreateAsync

 Creates a new [collection](/core/1/guides/essentials/store-access-data) in the provided `index`.
-You can also provide an optional data mapping that allow you to exploit the full capabilities of our persistent data storage layer, [ElasticSearch](https://www.elastic.co/products/elasticsearch) (check here the [mapping capabilities of ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/5.4/mapping.html)).
+You can also provide an optional body with a [collection mapping](/core/1/guides/essentials/database-mappings) allowing you to exploit the full capabilities of our persistent data storage layer.

 This method will only update the mapping if the collection already exists.